GoogleChrome/lighthouse-ci/docs/configuration.md

 ##### `psiCollectCron.sites[i].strategy`

-_Optional_ The strategy that the pagespeed insights api should use when testing each url in this site.
+_Optional_ The strategy that the PageSpeed Insights API should use when testing each url in this site.
 Can be either `desktop` or `mobile`.
 Defaults to `mobile`.

 #### `deleteOldBuildsCron`